Excel Borders (Table of Contents)

 Example #1

-For accessing Borders, go to Home and select the option as shown in the below screenshot under the Font section.
+For accessing Borders, go to Home and select the option shown in the screenshot below under the Font section.

-Once we click on the option of Borders shown above, we will have a list of all kind of borders provided by Microsoft in its drop-down option, as shown below.
+Once we click on the option of Borders shown above, we will have a list of all kinds of borders provided by Microsoft in its drop-down option, as shown below.

 Here we have categorized Borders into 4 sections.
-This would be easy to understand because all sections are different from each other.
+This would be easy to understand because all sections are different.

-The first section is a basic section with only Bottom, Top, Left, and Right Borders.
-By this, we can only create one side border only for one cell or multiple cells.
+The first is a basic section with only Bottom, Top, Left, and Right Borders.
+By this, we can create only one side border for one cell or multiple cells.

 The second section is the full border section, which has No Border, All Borders, Outside Borders, and Thick Box Borders.
-By this, we can create a full border that can cover a cell and a table as well.
-We can also remove the border as well from the selected cell or table by clicking on No Border.
+By this, we can create a full border that can cover a cell and a table.
+Click No Border to remove the border from the selected cell or table.

-The third section is a combination of the bottom borders, Bottom Double Border, Thick Bottom Border, Top and Bottom Border, Top and Thick Bottom Border, and Top Double Bottom Border.
+The third section combines the bottom borders, Bottom Double Border, Thick Bottom Border, Top and Bottom Border, Top, Thick Bottom Border, and Top Double Bottom Border.

-These types of double borders are majorly used in underlining the headlines or important texts.
+These double borders are majorly used in underlining headlines or important texts.

-The Fourth section has a customized border section, where we can draw or create a border as per our need or make changes in the existing border type.
-We can change the color, thickness of the border as well in this section of Borders.
+The Fourth section has a customized border section, where we can draw or create a border as needed or change the existing border type.
+We can also change the border’s color and thickness as well in this section of Borders.

-Once we click on the More Borders Option at the bottom, we will see a new dialog box named Format Cells, which is a more advanced option for creating Borders.
+Once we click on the More Borders Option at the bottom, we will see a new dialog box named Format Cells, a more advanced option for creating Borders.
 It is shown below.

 Example #2